 In 1965 Coach Graves asked the school's college of medicine to come up with a formula to help replace lost electrolytes.
 The early version consisted of a mixture of water, sodium, sugar, potassium, phosphate, and lemon juice.
 It was tested on ten players and the tests were reported as successful.

 After the Florida 1967 Sugar Bowl win over Georgia Tech coach Dodd was asked why they didn’t win.
 Coach Dodd replied, “We didn't have Gatorade.
 That made the difference.”

 Today Gatorade is widely used to help athletes replenish fluids and electrolytes and serves as the liquid of choice when dousing head coaches after memorial wins.
 Next time you have a Gatorade thank Coach Ray Graves and the Florida Gators.

-Richard Proctor, born in Newnan, recently moved back from Denver, Colorado and is an avid college football fan as well as a published author.
+Richard Proctor, born in Newnan, recently moved back from Denver, Colorado, and is an avid college football fan as well as a published author.
 He is the son of Dr. Ernest Proctor PAPP Clinic.